The Purkersdorf Sanatorium

 © Belvedere, Vienna

-Gustav Klimt in front of the Westend Sanatorium in Purkersdorf, presumably 1905, MAK - Museum für angewandte Kunst, Archiv der Wiener Werkstätte
+Gustav Klimt in front of Westend Sanatorium in Purkersdorf, presumably 1905, MAK - Museum für angewandte Kunst, Archiv der Wiener Werkstätte

 © MAK